 Although Mindfulness as a concept has Buddhist roots, it is easily practiced in a secular way and many wellbeing practices have it at their essence – it may be called ‘Awareness,’ being awake, being in the ‘Flow’ or the ‘Zone.’

 Practicing Mindfulness in relation to something specific (like yoga, breathing, visualisation or affirmation) is a highly effective way of becoming more focussed on and responsive to the needs and demands of the present moment.
 The increased awareness that practicing Mindfulness brings allows you to start viewing your thoughts and feelings with discernment, without getting lost in them.
 This leads to wiser decisions when it comes to your work.

 The Sherpa practices have Mindfulness at their essence.
 Your attention has to be fully present in order to practice them.

 The Sherpa practices take Mindfulness further…

 For example, in Transformation Yoga, you are very mindfully present with the gentle movement and stretching and breathing in harmony with these.
-But rather than being mindful of anything and everything you are experiencing (pure Mindfulness), you are purposely directing your attention – focussing it on both breath and movement – which then releases tension and pain and re-connects you with ease and wellbeing.
+But rather than being mindful of anything and everything you are experiencing (pure Mindfulness), you are purposely directing your attention – focusing it on both breath and movement – which then releases tension and pain and re-connects you with ease, wellbeing and flow.